rebecca1230/IntrotoIM/midtermProject/README.md

 However, that was not effective, so I try to discover some solutions by checking the code of "Multiple object collision" from here: https://processing.org/examples/bouncybubbles.html.
 Unfortunately, that was not helpful.

 ***For Goal 3***
-As I could not find a solution, I decided to first work on the score function.
-However, the code does not work:
+Frustrated about unable to achieve Goal 2, I decided to first work on Goal 3: create the score function.
+The tricky part is to let the score happen only when the puck is at a specific "y" range, and the folliwng code that I first tried did not work:
 ````
   void edges() {
     if (y<0 || y>height) {